Coast Electric and the

 - Are there people available to hire with the necessary technical skills?

-While there are obstacles, we believe there is opportunity as well.
+While there are obstacles, we believe there are opportunities as well.
 Some of the benefits of offering broadband service in our area include:

 - Co-ops like Coast Electric are already an essential part of the communities we serve.
 We are familiar with the needs of our members and our communities.